-Iowa Farm Services Firm: Systems Offline Due to Cybersecurity Incident
+Iowa farm services firm: systems offline due to cybersecurity incident

 A Russian-speaking cybercriminal group named BlackMatter said on its website they had recently stolen data from NEW Cooperative.

-BlackMatter is known for using ransomware to threaten its victims with data leaks, often extorting them for a cryptocurrency payment.
+BlackMatter is known for using ransomware to threaten their victims with data leaks, often extorting them for a crypto currency payment.

 Cybersecurity experts and federal prosecutors say ransomware groups often operate from Russia or Ukraine.
-The food and agriculture industry is publicly defined as a critical infrastructure sector by the Department of Homeland Security.
+The “food and agriculture” industry is publicly defined https://www.cisa.gov/food-and-agriculture-sector as a critical infrastructure sector by the Department of Homeland Security.

+(Reporting by Karl Plume, Editing by Franklin Paul, David Gregorio and Marguerita Choy)